CONFIRM ENTRY (3,910)

 This is a 12-week schedule.
 Each week, the training sessions start at about 60 minutes of walking and progress up to 2 hours.
 This slow progression will help you prepare for the event while slowly building the required fitness.

 So, I have been adding workouts to the Wednesdays for the last few years.
-These are optional but a nice way to try something different in a training program.
+These are optional, but a nice way to try something different in a training program.
 These are not complicated workouts or are meant to be really intense.
 The workouts will be 10 intervals of 1 min jogging segments during the prescribed walk.
 If you choose to do them, take whatever time you need to feel warmed up.
 When you decide to do the interval, just increase your pace to jog/run pace, not too fast, but quicker than a brisk walk.
 After 1 minute, go back to your walking pace.
 These little intervals will help with your strength and endurance throughout the training and the event.

 There are many places to get out and walk where you are.
 I recommend mixing up the surfaces that you walk on.
 This is a great place to walk if you have a groomed trail system or good footing.
 There is nothing wrong with doing all your training on asphalt.
 Sometimes, getting out, enjoying nature, and avoiding traffic is just nice.